heimrichhannot/contao-utils-bundle/README.md

 ![example branch parameter](https://github.com/heimrichhannot/contao-utils-bundle/actions/workflows/ci.yml/badge.svg?branch=v3)
 [![Coverage Status](https://coveralls.io/repos/github/heimrichhannot/contao-utils-bundle/badge.svg?branch=v3)](https://coveralls.io/github/heimrichhannot/contao-utils-bundle?branch=v3)

 > Hi, you're looking on a very new version of utils bundle, version 3!
+See [CHANGELOG.md](CHANGELOG.md) for more information!
 If you're looking for version 2, please check the [v2 branch](https://github.com/heimrichhannot/contao-utils-bundle/tree/v2).

 Utils Bundle is a collection of many small helper to solve repeating task.
 At the center there is a utils service allow access to all util function.